A systematic study of super-Eddington layers in the envelopes of massive stars: Conclusion

-Here we considered an intermediate value of metallicity ($Z=$ \timestento{1.42}{-3}), as this is the metallicity where progenitors of current gravitational wave observations are more likely to form.
-Due to the dependence of opacity on chemical composition and the diminishing effect of opacity peaks at lower metallicities \citep[][]{Sanyal:2017}, numerical issues related to the proximity to the Eddington limit become less prominent at lower metallicities.
-For example, using the same set of input parameters as the standard set (Section~\ref{sec:standard_model}), we find that stellar models fail to evolve for initial masses beyond 20\Msun{} at higher (solar) metallicity ($Z=$ \timestento{1.42}{-2}) but evolve smoothly for initial masses up to 100\Msun{} at lower metallicity ($Z=$ \timestento{1.42}{-4}).
+Here we have considered an intermediate value of metallicity ($Z=$ \timestento{1.42}{-3}), as this is the metallicity where progenitors of current gravitational wave observations are more likely to form.
+Due to the dependence of opacity on chemical composition and the diminishing effect of opacity peaks at lower metallicities \citep{Sanyal:2017}, numerical issues related to the proximity to the Eddington limit become less prominent at lower metallicities.
+For example, using the same set of input parameters as the standard set (Section~\ref{sec:standard_model}), we find that stellar models fail to evolve for initial masses beyond 20\Msun{} at higher (solar) metallicity ($Z=$ \timestento{1.42}{-2}), but they evolve smoothly for initial masses up to 100\Msun{} at lower metallicity ($Z=$ \timestento{1.42}{-4}).

-Multi-dimensional stellar models suggest that convection can be more turbulent and non-localised than assumed by MLT \citep{Kupka2009}.
-3D modelling of the density inversion regions in massive stars by \citet{Jiang2015,Jiang2018} showed a complex interplay of convective and radiative transport dependent on the ratio of the photon diffusion time to the dynamical time and a smaller convective flux compared to 1D codes.
-There are ongoing efforts to improve the treatment of mixing 1D codes using results from 3D simulations \citep[][]{Arnett2019,Schultz2020}.
+Multidimensional stellar models suggest that convection can be more turbulent and nonlocalized than assumed by MLT \citep{Kupka2009}.
+Three-dimensional modeling of the density inversion regions in massive stars by \citet{Jiang2015,Jiang2018} shows a complex interplay of convective and radiative transport dependent on the ratio of the photon diffusion time to the dynamical time and a smaller convective flux compared to 1D codes.
+There are ongoing efforts to improve the treatment of convective mixing in 1D codes using results from 3D simulations \citep[][]{Mosumgaard2018,Arnett2019,Schultz2020}.

-As observations of massive stars become more accessible, and our ability to compute 3D models of massive stars improves, the problem of density inversions might be resolved in future.
-Meanwhile, it is important to be aware of and acknowledge the impact different numerical methods can have on the evolutionary model sequences of massive stars.
+As observations of massive stars become more accessible, and as our ability to compute 3D models of massive stars improves, the problem of density inversions might be resolved in the future.
+Meanwhile, it is important to be aware of and acknowledge the impact different pragmatic solutions can have on the evolutionary model sequences of massive stars.